Lorenzobattistela/lambda-calculus-eval/README.md

 You can check some examples under the `examples` directory.

+You can also run tests through: `make test`

 ## Syntax Highlighting

 It is boring to write lambda expressions in plain uncolored characters.